 Mubenga is also a member of the Institute of Electrical and Electronics Engineers (IEEE).
 In 2009, she started and chaired the first IEEE Graduate of the Last Decade Group in the Toledo Section.
 She chaired the 2017 IEEE PowerAfrica Conference in Ghana with attendees from over 30 countries.
 Sandrine received many awards including the 2018 IEEE Engineer of the Year Award, the 2017 Africa Most Influential Women Award in Engineering and Manufacturing by CEO Magazine, and she was inducted in the 2018-2019 World Association of Cooperative Education Co-op Hall of Fame.

 Dr. Mubenga presented a TED talk at the very first #TEDxMontrouge edition on November 9, 2019.
 The Theme for the Event was “Etincelle”, French for “The Spark”!
 Dr. Mubenga was invited as a role model for women in science to encourage other women in the field with case studies of the power of STEM technology.
-She was considered a “Spark” because of the many beginnings she has made in promoting Science, Engineering, Technology, and Math (STEM) Education especially for girls, both in the USA and the Democratic Republic of the Congo.
+She was considered a “Spark” because of the many initiatives she is working on to promote education in Science, Engineering, Technology, and Math (STEM) education – especially for girls.
+She is interested in projects that support STEM Education in both the USA and her native country which is the Democratic Republic of the Congo.

 Watch TED Talk Given at TEDx Mountrouge, November 9, 2019.
 Source: TEDxMontrouge, retrieved online February 25, 2020.
 Filmed at TEDxMontrouge, Montrouge, Hauts de Seine, France, 09/11/2019.
 Motion Design: Erwan Nasri Video Editing: Augustin Morel More information on: https://tedxmontrouge.com/